ericcase/IFT220_Lab4/README.md

     Password must meet complexity requirements | Enabled Store passwords using reversible encryption | Disabled

 **Fain Grained Password Policy**

-Sparky Technologies is concerned about security and knows that if an administrator account is hacked it will be a nightmare, so they want to make all Privileged Account holders have stronger (longer) passwords then normal users.
+Sparky Technologies is concerned about security and knows that if an administrator account is hacked it will be a nightmare, so they want to make all **Privileged Account** holders have stronger (longer) passwords then normal users.

-The Information Security Officer found https://blogs.technet.microsoft.com/canitpro/2013/05/29/step-by-step-enabling-and-using-fine-grained-password-policies-in-ad online and wants you, the AD Lead, to implement it on the domain with a minimum password of 17 characters and a maximum password age of 30 days.
+The Information Security Officer found https://blogs.technet.microsoft.com/canitpro/2013/05/29/step-by-step-enabling-and-using-fine-grained-password-policies-in-ad online and wants you, the AD Lead, to implement it on the domain with a **minimum password of 17 characters** and a **maximum password age of 30 days**.

 She knows it should be applied to the IT, but what to know if there are other Privileged Accounts.